 Phil Mendelson walked into the Wilson Building an at-Large member of the District Council, but will leave with the title of Chairman.
-He was selected by his colleagues to take over temporarily the role vacated by Kwame Brown, who resigned last week before pleading guilty to federal bank fraud charges.
+He was selected by his colleagues to take over temporarily the role vacated by Kwame Brown, who before to federal bank fraud charges.

-A permanent replacement for Brown will be voted into office in November during a special election; the candidates will appear on the general election ballot Nov.
-6.
+A permanent replacement for Brown will be voted into office in November during a special election; the .

 Since Brown's resignation, Councilwoman Mary Cheh has been acting in the his stead because of her role as the chairman pro tempore.
 She put forth the motion to select Mendelson, making him only the second white Council chairman since homerule, according to the Washington Post.